Inverse problems for semilinear elliptic equations with low regularity: Introduction

 In Theorem \ref{thm_main2}, $\varphi = w_1-w_2$ where $w_2$ is the unique solution of $\Delta w_2 + a_2(x,w_2) = 0$ in $\Om$ that has the same Cauchy data as $w_1$ (see Lemma \ref{lem_carleman_wtwor}).
 If $w_2=w_1$, we obtain Theorem \ref{thm_main1} as a special case.

 We note that our results cover the linear case $a(x,u) = q(x)u$, and hence include the recovery of an $L^r(\Omega)$ potential where $r > n/2$ and $r \geq 2$.
 This misses the endpoint result $r=n/2$ for $n \geq 3$, see \cites{Chanillo1990, Nachman1992, DKS2013}, and also the result for $L^{4/3+\eps}$ potentials for $n=2$ \cite{Blåsten2020}.
+The exponent $r=n/2$ for $n \geq 3$ may be considered optimal in the context of standard wellposedness theory for the Dirichlet problem with $L^p$ potentials, and also for the strong unique continuation principle to hold \cite{JerisonKenig1985}.
 Another low regularity result for $n=2$, under a condition on $\p_t a(x,t)$ that ensures well-posedness, is given in \cite{IN}.

 We also remark that it is not in general possible to determine $a(x,t)$ in $\Omega \times \mR$, see \cite{IS, FKO23}.
 In general one could expect to determine $a(x,t)$ in the reachable set $\{ (x, u(x)) \,:\, x \in \Omega, \ \Delta u + a(x,u) = 0 \text{ in $\Om$} \}$.
 Our methods imply that the reachable set is always an open set.
 Conditions for existence of solutions $u$ may be found in \cite[Section 14.1 and Exercise 8]{TaylorPDE3}.